seqasim/QasimLab/docs/computing/rules.md

 4. Keep your custom Git repositories in `/projects/f_sq140_1/GitRepos`

     a.
-Git commit and push from local (e.g. vscode, cursor) frequently

-        1. Do NOT change these repos ON Amarel themselves (for simplicity’s sake)
+Git commit and push from local (e.g. vscode, cursor) frequently.
+Do NOT change these repos ON Amarel themselves (for simplicity’s sake)!

     b.
 Git pull frequently on Amarel to keep them updated